ewan15/goose.SSL/README.md

 As a personal project, goose.SSL is a continual work-in-progress.
 Future plans include refining the code, adding more features, and conducting rigorous security audits.

 By embarking on this challenging project, I hope to acquire a deep and thorough understanding of secure network communications, while also adding a significant project to my portfolio.

-Although it starts as a personal venture, the hope is that goose.SSL may evolve into a community-supported, open-source project.
+## Please don't actually use in a production project